Elisha2605/twittet-node-react/README.md

 - `pages`: Contains top-level page components, such as a LoginPage, DashboardPage, and ProfilePage.

-- `api`: Contains files that handle communication with the backend API.
+- `services`: Contains files that handle communication with the backend API (api, auth, analytics, etc..).

 - `utils`: Contains utility functions that are used across the application.